thalium/icebox/www/content/posts/getting_started.md

 assert(addrs[1:] == addrs_return)
 ```

-Full script can be found at `src/icebox/icebox_py/examples/callstacks.py`
+Full script can be found at `src/icebox/icebox_py/examples/callstacks.py`.

 ## Conclusion

-This concludes our overview of **icebox** python API.
-Following these instructions, you should have a working icebox installation with:
+This concludes our overview of the **Icebox** Python API.
+Following these instructions, you should have a working Icebox installation with:
 - An hypervisor backend based on VirtualBox & ready to run
-- A windows 10 VM and a ready-to-go snapshot
+- A Windows 10 VM and a ready-to-go snapshot
-- A freshly compiled icebox python module which you can import and use
+- A freshly compiled Icebox Python module which you can import and use

 Icebox currently supports one backend, VirtualBox and two OS guests: Windows & Linux.
-Goals of this project are to enable fast tool prototyping on top of VMI and novel ways to analyze code and kernel internals.
+The goals of this project are to enable fast tool prototyping on top of VMI and novel ways to analyze code and kernel internals.

 All source code can be found at our [github page](https://github.com/thalium/icebox).
 Comments, patches or suggestions are welcome!